raunakms/hitndriveCPP-R/README.md

 # AFTER YOU HAVE OBTAINED SOLUTION FILES FROM CPLEX, RUN THIS TO GET FINAL DRIVER GENES ---
 runHITnDRIVE(dir.wrk, batch.name, output.name, network.name, filename.alteration, filename.outlier, generateILP=FALSE)
 ```

+All resulting files can be found within the following path `../hitndrive/alalysis/<batch.name>/`